nikitakuklev/pymadx3/docs/source/tfsloading.rst

 File System (TFS).
 This is the only format used by MADX. pymadx includes a class called Tfs for the purpose of loading and manipulating this data.

-The TFS format is described in the MADX manual available from madx.cern.ch.
-The format roughly is described as a text file.
+The TFS format is described in the MADX manual available from `the madx website <http://madx.web.cern.ch>`_.
+The format
+roughly is described as a text file.
 The file contains first a header with key and value pairs for one-off definitions.
 This is proceeded by a line with column names and a line with the data type of each column.
 After this each line